Kong/docs.konghq.com/app/_src/gateway/install/kubernetes/proxy.md

 ### Data Plane

-The {{ site.base_gateway }} data plane is responsible for handling incoming traffic.
-It receives routing configuration from the control plane using the clustering endpoint.
+The {{ site.base_gateway }} data plane is responsible for processing incoming traffic.
+It receives the routing configuration from the control plane using the clustering endpoint.

 1. Create a `values-dp.yaml` file.